About

 My collection of photographs of spiders and other arachnids from my travels.

 I was born with an innate fear of spiders, but slowly, I've learned to appreciate their fascinating beauty and diversity.
 Many species of arachnids require the help of experts to identify in the field.
-Unlike my other animal pages, I do not attempt to identify most spiders, and certainly appreciate identification help from anybody.
+Unlike my other animal pages, I do not attempt to identify every spider, and certainly appreciate identification help from anybody.

 Hawaiian Garden Spider